mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 "Internet function" is used broadly in this document.
 Most directly, it might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

 Because people's experience is not limited to standards-defined protocols, this document also considers centralization in applications built on top of standard protocols -- for example, social networking, file sharing, financial services, and news dissemination.
 Likewise, the networking equipment, hardware, operating systems, and software that act as enabling technologies can also impact centralization.
-The supply of Internet connectivity to end users in a particular area or situation can likewise exhibit centralization, as can the supply of transit between networks (so called "Tier 1" networks).
+The supply of Internet connectivity to end users in a particular area or situation can exhibit centralization, as can the supply of transit between networks (so called "Tier 1" networks).

 Centralization is not a binary condition: a function might be vulnerable to it to various degrees.
 For example, a function that effectively uses federation ({{federation}}) to enable easy switching between instances might have still have risk of centralization, but not as great as one that had a single, proprietary provider.
 Some functions' centralization risk is mitigated so effectively that they are not commonly perceived as being centralized at all.